-PSD (Photoshop Document files) are most often used in Dynamic Media Classic to create templates.
-When you upload a PSD file, you can create a Dynamic Media Classic template automatically from the file (select the Create Template option on the Upload screen).
+PSD (Photoshop Document files) are most often used in Adobe Dynamic Media Classic to create templates.
+When you upload a PSD file, you can create an Adobe Dynamic Media Classic template automatically from the file (select the Create Template option on the Upload screen).

 Options for uploading PSD files are located under Photoshop Options in the Upload Job Options dialog box.
 You can crop a file, choose a color profile for it, use it to create a template, and select an anchor.

 These options are available when uploading PSD files: